Alex44lel/pi_mbed_thief_detection/README.md

 ### Conclusions + future work

 In this project we have showcased the capabilities of the mbed at the time of managing multple compenents using threads and connecting to a raspeberry pi for recieving data.
-Adittionally we have showed how to run object detection models on the raspberri PI.
+Adittionally we have showed how to run object detection models on the raspberry pi.

 For future enhancements it would be interesting to install a camera that could rotate in all angles.
 Installing more ultrasonic sensors could also result in a more capable system.
 Finally it would also be important to integrate all the wiring within one single box.